danabelleli/horiseon-project/README.md

 ## Usage

-By going on the landing page you can learn how Horison Marketing Agency works, their reputation and theit strategies.
+By going on the landing page you can learn how Horison Marketing Agency works, their reputation and their strategies.

 [Horison Marketing Agency URL]()
 [a digital marketing meeting](/Develop/assets/images/digital-marketing-meeting.jpg)